Leszek Sykulski

 Leszek Sykulski (born 1981 in Częstochowa) is a Polish political scientist specializing in geopolitics.

 Biography

-He graduated from Jagiellonian University in Cracow (MA in history), Silesian University in Katowice (PhD in political science) and National Defence University in Warsaw (postgraduate studies).
-He graduated also from General Kosciuszko Military Academy of Land Forces (reserve officers' course).
+He graduated from Jagiellonian University in Kraków (MA in history), Silesian University in Katowice (PhD in political science) and the National Defence University in Warsaw (postgraduate studies).
+He also graduated from the General Tadeusz Kościuszko Military University of Land Forces reserve officers' course.

-Assistant professor in Department of National Security at the College of Business and Entrepreneurship in Ostrowiec Świętokrzyski.
-He was also a lecturer in National Defence University in Warsaw and Polonia University in Częstochowa.
-In 2015 was a visiting professor in Saint Jerome University in Douala (Cameroon).
+He was an assistant professor in the Department of National Security at the College of Business and Entrepreneurship in Ostrowiec Świętokrzyski.
+He was also a lecturer at the National Defence University of Warsaw and Polonia University in Częstochowa.
+In 2015 he was a visiting professor in Saint Jerome University in Douala, Cameroon.

-He worked as an international security analyst in the Office of the President of Poland during presidency of Lech Kaczyński.
+He worked as an international security analyst in the Office of the President of Poland during th presidency of Lech Kaczyński.